Push your knowledge of the craft further by learning about all types of chart lines, the role it plays, and the meaning it holds for you.

 It just depends on how you work with what you have!

-One last vital style of astrology chart line to understand is the degree lines.
+One last vital style of astrology chart line to understand is the degree lines, or marks.

 In Western Astrology, astrological charts are circular.
 And, as you learned in geometry class, circles are measured in degrees.